nus-cs2103-AY2122S1/ip/docs/README.md

 Excellent!
 I've added this event:
 [D] [M] Eat dinner (by 2021-08-31 16:00)
 ```
-Much like Todos, you can also specify a priority for your deadlines.

 Example: `deadline eat dinner /by 15:29 /priority L` creates a new Deadline named "eat dinner" at [today's date] 16:00 of low priority.

-Expected outcome: (assume today's date is 2021-08-31).
+Expected outcome:
 ```
 Excellent!
 I've added this event:
 [D] [L] Eat dinner (by 2021-08-31 16:00)
 ```
 > Substitutable keywords: `dateline`

-**Due to the way data is stored, Tiger bans users from inputting semicolons (;).**

 _________________________

 ### Deleting a task
 Deletes the task at the specified index.
-Use `list` to get the list of tasks and indicies.
+Use the command `list` to get the list of tasks and indicies.
 The usage is `delete [task index].`

 Example: `delete 1` deletes the task at index 1.